ruffle-rs/ruffle/CONTRIBUTING.md

 This can be very useful to inspect the internal state of games and see, for example, if a coordinate is NaN, your lives are negative, or maybe an important object just didn't get initialized.

+This currently only works for AVM1.
+We'd [welcome a PR to change that](https://github.com/ruffle-rs/ruffle/issues/8951)!

 ### Render Tree Dumping

 The hotkey <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F</kbd> dumps the DisplayObject render tree at the moment you press it.